iamcharred/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

+To get the mean total number of steps taken per day, we get the total number of steps taken per day

 ```r
 steps.sum <- with(data.act, tapply(steps, dates, sum, na.rm = T))